joaomelo/hot-collection/README.md

 Let us explore that in more detail.

-## Getting Started
+# Getting Started

 Install with npm.

     npm install @joaomelo/hot-collection

 The first step is to import and instantiate a HotCollection object.
-The only required parameter is the collection name.
+The parameters are the collection name and an options object.
 Let's see.

     import HotCollection from '@joaomelo/hot-collection';
-    itemsCollection = new HotCollection('items')
+    itemsCollection = new HotCollection('items', { adapter: 'in-memory' });

 The `itemsCollection` methods will now expose features for reading and writing data in an very simple in-memory database.
 But you can also create collections linked to localStorage, airtable and firebase by passing adapters in second parameter.
 Next section explains that in detail.

-## Adapters
+# Connecting to Databases With Adapters

-### In-memory
+## In-memory

-This is the default adapter, you can even omit it if no other option is needed.
+This is the most basic adapter.
 Please keep in mind that i'm calling it a database with very big quotation marks around it, because it's really just a fancy javascript Map object.

 To create a new HotCollection instance to manage employee data with the in-memory database, you set the value of the adapter property in the option object to `'in-memory'`, like this: